kilipan/nasin-toki/README.md

 `jan Ali li sona e toki Alapi e toki Lasina e toki Inli e toki Putonwa` - "Ali knows Arabic, Latin, English, and Mandarin."

 ### the particle `la`
+The particle `la` marks contextual phrases and sentences.
+Like all particles, it does not have any semantic meaning.
+We put the context first, then `la`, and then the sentence that should be interpreted in the given context:
+`X la Y li Z` - "In the context of X, Y is/does Z."

+`la` can be used for adding many kinds of information, e.g. tense, manner, place, evidentiality, etc.
+We can also use it for if-then statements, in case a complete sentence precedes the `la`.
+What's more, we can put prepositional phrases in front of it and it will mean the same as when appending the same phrase (albeit with different focus):

+Examples:
+`tenpo lon la mi sitelen e lipu sona` - "Right now, I write a knowlegde-document."
+`mi la ni li pona` - "As for me, this is nice."
+`jan Pala la suno li wawa a` - "Barbara told me that the sun is intense!"
-`supa tomo li jaki la jan li telo e ona` - "Because the floor is dirty, people wash it."
+`supa tomo li jaki la jan li telo e ona` - "If the floor is dirty, then people wash it."
+`kepeken ilo telo wawa la mi weka e jaki tan supa` - "I powerclean the front-porch."

 ### the particle `pi`
 The particle `pi` marks the head of a phrase that acts as a modifier for another head.